 I delivered the CCT’s visitor-access and local-community engagement strategy across Yorkshire & the North East of England, achieving a success rate of 93% of churches open daily to visitors 365 days per year.
 I engaged volunteers to successfully design and produce new interpretation materials including walk-round-guides for the CCT’s historic churches across the north of England.

-I nurtured successful partnerships between the CCT and several universities in the north of England; supervising MA Heritage Management student placements with the University of York’s MA in Cultural Heritage Management – read more. and delivering an annual talk at the International Centre for Cultural Heritage Studies at Newcastle University read more.
+I nurtured successful partnerships between the CCT and several universities in the north of England; supervising MA Heritage Management student placements with the University of York’s MA in Cultural Heritage Management – read more. and delivering an annual lecture at the International Centre for Cultural Heritage Studies at Newcastle University read more.

-|Heritage Information Technology|
+|Heritage Information Technology